jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _City fires plagued humanity for thousands of years.
 Until we, and our government, used technology to overcome and prevent them.
 Credit: Wikimedia Commons, Library of Congress, and Unsplash._

 Here's why.
-Instead of governing our society, our political system is hog tied by Left/Right reporters, commentators, pundits and other ideologues who only care about enforcing their simplistic ideological purity on our society.
+Instead of governing our society, our political system is hogtied by Left/Right reporters, commentators, and pundits.
+These professional ideologues only care about enforcing their simplistic ideological purity on our society.
 Neither side has any idea how Internet Age technology even works

 That's why if (or when) you ignore an election, it's hard to notice who won.